 Her publications so far have focused on the socio-material and emotional entanglements of lives lived in, around and out of urban apartments.
 She seeks to understand apartments as urban homes, and their fundamentally diverse, uneven characteristics in contemporary cities.

 She has collaborated with a wide range of stakeholders, from material manufacturers and builders, to architects, developers, policymakers, regulators and householders in Australia and internationally, especially in Europe.

-Louise is also involved in several housing-policy-related projects.
-This includes the AHURI-funded project Building materials in a circular economy.
-This project is part of a larger Inquiry into housing in a circular economy, which aims at establishing an evidence base and framework to support a transition to circular economy housing in Australia, and ‘The lived experience of COVID-19: housing and household resilience‘ (2020).
+She has worked on several AHURI-funded projects including ‘Building materials in a circular economy‘ (2021-2023), ‘Inquiry into housing in a circular economy‘ (2021-2023), which aimed at establishing an evidence base and framework to support a transition to circular economy housing in Australia, and ‘The lived experience of COVID-19: housing and household resilience‘ (2020).